Yeꞌkuana language

-Typology
+Classification

 The Yeꞌkuana language is situated typologically in the Cariban family, which is subdivided into seven subfamilies and one uncategorised language.
 Yeꞌkuana is a member of the Guianan Carib subfamily, along with ten other languages.
 The Guianan languages are located, for the most part, around the Guiana Shield.
 Yeꞌkuana and Wayumara form a smaller category within the Guianan subfamily, the Maquiritari-Wayumara subfamily.